 Currently being investigated are new types of treatment, including computer use to treat aphasia and medication, given immediately after a stroke in the hope of diminishing the severity of aphasia.

 Because effective communication is an important component of day-to-day functioning, people with aphasia may experience related issues such as social difficulties, feelings of frustration and distress, and depression.
 In fact, it is estimated that about 25% of people with aphasia are diagnosed with depression at some point.
-Individuals with aphasia may also feel embarrassed of their condition, and as a result they may tend to avoid social situations, which can lead to feelings of isolation.
+Individuals with aphasia may also feel embarrassed about their condition, and as a result, they may tend to avoid social situations, which can lead to isolation.

 Aphasia does not necessarily lead to a mental health condition, but the condition can present challenges that might have an overall negative impact on a person’s mental health and/or emotional well-being.
 Some people who are diagnosed with aphasia may feel as if they are no longer themselves and may find it difficult to become accustomed to changes in their speech and comprehension.

 If you or a loved one is experiencing mental health issues as a result of aphasia, help is available.
 Reach out to a trained mental health clinician in your area here.

 - Aphasia. (n.d).
 American Speech-Language-Hearing Association.
 Retrieved from http://www.asha.org/public/speech/disorders/aphasia